-Finished goods and work in progress - costs of direct materials and a proportion of manufacturing overheads are calculated by the weighted-average method.
+Finished goods and work in progress - including costs of direct materials and manufacturing overheads, calculated by the weighted-average method.

 Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.